Find a Doctor

 The faculty consists of cardiac surgeons and general thoracic surgeons at Tufts Medical Center.
 The faculty is dedicated to the teaching and training of residents in order to graduate outstanding technical surgeons as well as compassionate physicians with excellent skills in patient care.
 All of the faculty participate in the teaching, evaluation, and professional development of the residents.

-Specialties: Surgical treatment of acquire heart disease, surgical repair of valvular heart disease, minimally invasive surgery, arrhythmia surgery, heart transplantation, circulatory assist devices
+Specialties: Surgical treatment of acquired heart disease, surgical repair of valvular heart disease, minimally invasive surgery, arrhythmia surgery, heart transplantation, circulatory assist devices, hypertrophic cardiomyopathy (HCM)

 Specialties: Surgical treatment of acquired heart disease, surgical repair of valvular heart disease, surgical repair of hypertrophic cardiomyopathy, minimally invasive surgery, arrhythmia surgery, heart transplantation, circulatory assist devices

-Specialties: Surgical treatment of acquired heart disease, surgical repair of valvular heart disease minimally invasive surgery, arrhythmia surgery, heart transplantation, circulatory assist devices
+Specialties: Surgical treatment of acquired heart disease, aortic aneurysm and dissection surgery, surgical repair of valvular heart disease, minimally invasive surgery, arrhythmia surgery, heart transplantation, circulatory assist devices

-If you have general or specific questions about the program, please feel free to e-mail the Program Director, Dr. Kenneth Warner.
+Please feel free to e-mail the Program Director, Dr. Fredrick Chen.
 To apply please access the universal application through ERAS.
-Contact Annette Cerulli by e-mail or phone, 617-636-5891, for additional pre-application information.
+Contact Kristi Frank by e-mail or phone, 617-636-0033, for additional pre-application information.